LoganEStack/cs_compendium/README.md

 	<li><a href="#multithreading">Multithreading</a></li>
 	<li><a href="#database-design">Database Design</a></li>
 	<li><a href="#system-design">System Design</a></li>
+	<li><a href="#design-patterns">Design Patterns</a></li>
 	<li><a href="#web-design">Web Design</a></li>
 	<li><a href="#concepts">Concepts</a></li>
+	<li><a href="#interview-methodology">Interview Methodology</a></li>
 </ol>

 # ABOUT THE PROJECT

 Technical interviews suck.
 When I started my preparations for them, I was immediately overwhelmed by the sheer breadth of information that a software engineer is required to know just to be considered employable.
-I started documenting everything I was relearning as a quick reference guide.
+I started documenting everything I was learning and relearning as a quick reference guide.
 Based on my observations, this is a general coverage of topics that one might reasonably expect to encounter in an interview.
 Please note that this is geared towards a mid-level software engineer.
 Less will be expected of junior devs and more will be expected of senior devs.
 Study accordingly.

 Much of what is written here is content from across the web.
-There are many areas that are my own summary of readings simplified to the most layman terms, but ultimately this is more of a compilation of others' writings.
+There are many areas that are my own summaries of readings simplified to the most layman terms, but ultimately this is more of a compilation of others' writings.
 I've done my best to retroactively link to sources both for credit and further reading, but this is really just a document for myself and I don't wish to advertise it as anything more.
-However, if you the reader happen to stumble across this document and find it useful in any way, then my decision to share it publicly will be validated.
 I'm no authority; I encourage you to research everything here for yourself.
 If I got something wrong, tell me about it or submit a pull request.
 Do the same if you'd like to add more information or clear up some wording.
 Just remember to keep things simple and brief.

 This document is not finished and is actively being worked on.
 Structure and wording throughout can be expected to change over time.
 Cheers.